-- Benefits – These can be bullet points, or short bodies of text that describe the value of your offer.
+- Benefits – These are bullets, or short bodies of text that describe the value of your offer.

 Reap long-term benefits with evergreen content.

-Evergreen content, like the tree it’s named after, is marketing material that stays green (valuable!) all 365 days of the year.
+Evergreen content, like the tree it’s named after, is marketing material that stays green (valuable!) all year-round.
 On-going offers, or promotions that never expire are examples of this.
 Other examples include: content you give away for free like e-books, tutorials, webinars, and industry know-how.